Longitude103/wwum2020/readme.md

 ## CLI functions
 There are serveral CLI functions called with the CLI and this is a list of them.
 You can also get a list by running the program without anything.
+The "flag" package is used for the CLI which enables the use of flags in the CLI.
+This is a core go package.

 - dist -> is the operation to start the distribution of the Cropsim data files by cell and weather station.
  It includes the following flags: